ColtonRandall/coltonrandall.github.io/README.md

 # Portfolio website

-## This will act as the basis for my web portfolio and will be updating it as I progress through my postgraduate studies.
+This is my portfolio website.
+I will be updating this repo as I progress through my postgraduate studies.
+Thank you for taking the time to check it out!